 6 Aegis by SOG

-- Easy-to-handle knife that stands up to tough use, while showcasing top-end opening and locking technology
+- An easy-to-handle knife that stands up to tough use, while showcasing top-end opening and locking technology

 - Straight edge, 3.5-inch AUS-8 steel folding blade has a clip point shape with a hard case black TiNi finish